rust-lang/rfcs/text/0000-sized-hierarchy.md

 - [`std::mem::size_of_val`][api_size_of_val] computes the size of a value, and thus cannot accept extern types which have no size, and this should be prevented by the type system.
-- Rust allows dynamically-sized types to be used as struct fields, but the alignment of the type must be known, which is not the case for extern types.
+- Rust allows dynamically-sized types to be used as the final field in a struct, but the alignment of the type must be known, which is not the case for extern types.
 - Allocation and deallocation of an object with `Box` requires knowledge of its size and alignment, which extern types do not have.
-- For a value type to be allocated on the stack, it needs to have statically known size, which dynamically-sized and unsized types do not have (but sized and "runtime sized" types do).
+- For a value type to be allocated on the stack, it needs to have constant known size, which dynamically-sized and unsized types do not have (but sized and "runtime sized" types do).